 Washington, DC 20024

+For in-person ticket payments, DC Government accepts cash, check, money order, credit card (Visa, MasterCard, Discover and American Express).
 If you are paying with anything other than cash, you must present a valid driver license, DMV-issued ID, passport, or military ID.

-Paying for a Booted or Towed Vehicle
+Pay for a Booted or Towed Vehicle

 If your car or vehicle has been booted, you must pay your outstanding tickets to get the boot released.
 DC DMV will not accept a check as payment for the release of booted or towed vehicles.